April 4, 2020 – Aaron Cavagnolo

 This Class I+ trip starts just below the rental raft run is also discussed in the Cacreeks Yosemite write-up.
 The water level also must be less than 7 feet at Pohono Bridge at 8 am to raft this section.
 You are not allowed to put-in or take-out between Sentinel Beach and El Capitan Bridge.

 Required Safety Equipment

 Every boater must have a PFD (personal flotation device).
 When the gauge at Pohono Bridge is between 4 and 7 feet at 8 am all floaters must wear a PFD.
 If the water is less than 4 feet at 8 am everyone must have a PFD easily accessible.
 Children under 13 years old who wear a PFDs no matter what level the river is flowing.

 El Capitan Bridge to El Portal Road (6 miles)

 This fun class III-IV run is open when the gauge at Pohono Bridge is at least 3.4 feet at 8 am.
 Rafters and kayakers can take-out anywhere downstream of Pohono bridge.
 Below El Portal Road the river becomes class V. El Portal Road follows the Merced River as it leaves the park at Arch Rock and becomes highway 140.
 The whitewater on the Merced below Arch Rock is Class V+.

 Headwaters to Little Yosemite Valley (10+ miles)

 This is a challenging class V run.
-Hiking to the put-in is over 14 miles and there is a 4 mile required hike out of the canyon past Vernal and Nevada Falls at the end.
+The hike to put-in covers 14+ miles and a 4 mile hike out of the canyon past Vernal and Nevada Falls ends the trip.
 A tough bottomed packraft is probably the ideal craft.
 Paddlers also need a back country permit since they will probably be spending the night.
 American Whitewater has a nice write-up.
 Packrafters also run the Upper Tuolumne River above Hetch Hetchy Reservior (see the video below).